An Introduction To Squirrel Applications Example 6

 Advanced

 This example will focus on writing Squirrel code.
-If you have not already done so, please visit the Getting Started Guide to learn how to configure your device with BlinkUp™ and how to use the Electric Imp IDE, impCentral™.
+Please visit the Getting Started Guide on the Electric Imp Dev Center to learn how to configure your device with BlinkUp™ and how to use the Electric Imp IDE, impCentral™.

 // HARDWARE ABSTRACTION LAYER